evyatar18/CSBIU-Project-Workshop/firebase_functions/README.md

         `npm install -g firebase-tools`

-    * You should be able to run the `firebase` command now, try it out (for example `firebase -V` will return the firebase version, we tested on version 8.6.0)
+    * You should be able to run the `firebase` command now, try it out (for example `firebase -V` will return the firebase version, we tested on version 8.6.0 and 8.7.0)
 3. **Initialize Firebase Tools**: Run the command `firebase login`, and choose your google account where you initialized your firebase project.
     * If login was successful, try running the command `firebase projects:list` to see a list of all the firebase projects associated with your account.
 You should see your firebase project listed there (something like this):
     ```